From Narrative to Numbers: Launching a Theme-Based Model Portfolio

 Clear Winners

 The strongest contributor.
 Semiconductor capex linked to AI and advanced computing remained resilient despite macro noise.
-ASML once again demonstrated why monopolistic positioning matters. - Siemens (+22.26%)
+ASML once again demonstrated the power of monopolistic positioning.

-Benefited from infrastructure spending, electrification, and digital industrial solutions – exactly as anticipated in the outlook. - NVIDIA (+20.88%)
+Benefited from infrastructure spending, electrification, and digital industrial solutions — exactly as anticipated in the original outlook.

 AI demand continued to surprise on the upside.
-Despite initial valuation concerns, earnings momentum justified its inclusion. - Eli Lilly (+17.29%)
+Despite early valuation concerns, earnings momentum justified its inclusion.

 Healthcare innovation delivered as expected.
 Obesity and diabetes treatments translated into strong revenue visibility and share price appreciation.